Should I Try Travel Nursing?

 Contracts for travel nursing are usually 13 weeks long, and interested nurses can apply to staffing agencies, which will match them to medical facilities with open assignments.

 Travel nursing is actually a pretty recent phenomenon.
-According to the Professional Association of Nurse Travelers, in the late 1970s and early 1980s, hospitals recruited nurses short-term to help them deal with seasonal gaps in their workforce.
+According to the Professional Association of Nurse Travelers, in the late 1970s and early 1980s, hospitals recruited nurses short-term to help them deal with seasonal gaps in their workforce through travel nurse assignments.

 Coincidentally, since the 1980s, there’d also been a massive nationwide nursing shortage—a gap between the amount of nurse staffing needed by medical facilities and nurses who were practicing.
 In order to alleviate the effects of the shortage, medical facilities began to offer flexible, short-term assignments to recruit nurses to underserved or busier areas.